Zilliqa/zilliqa-developer/devops/community-testnet-maintenance.md

    - At the minimum, we just need `monitor_blockchain` and `lookup_autorecover`
    - For both scripts, use the Slack webhook URL for the testnet-alert channel
    - For `lookup_autorecover`, make sure to first terminate the script's process for the existing stalled testnet, before launching a new one
-   - For `lookup_autorecover`, you can set `DEBUG_MODE` to `True` inside the script, because the devnet runs too fast for recovery to work anyway
+   - For `lookup_autorecover`, you can set `DEBUG_MODE` to `True` inside the script, because the testnet runs too fast for recovery to work anyway
 7. Push the new testnet folder to `testnet-park` repo
    - Don't forget to include the `.bootstrap_command` and `.bootstrap_git_commit` files
    - Don't forget to update the list of active testnets in the `testnet-park` README